Student Funding

 ESSAYS

-1. The National Association of Colleges and Employers (NACE) has identified eight core competencies for what they call “career readiness.”
+a) The National Association of Colleges and Employers (NACE) has identified eight core competencies for what they call “career readiness.”
 These are a set of foundational skills that prepare you to enter any industry.
 They are, understandably, in high demand across all industries.
-At Colby, you’ll have many opportunities to develop these essential skills!

-a.
-Use this link to review the list of eight core competencies and then choose one that you feel is the most important competency to develop over the course of the experience for which you are applying for funding:
+Use this link to review the list of eight core competencies and then choose the competency that you believe will be most important for you to develop through this experience:

 - Career & Self Development